Not Afraid of Drinking & Driving? You Should Be.

 - Public embarrassment.
 Your mug shot photo, taken while intoxicated, and your criminal offense will probably be published in the local newspaper.

 - If you are a judge, doctor, politician, teacher, police officer, etc., your arrest probably will be written about in detail in the area newspaper.

-- Rarely does anyone get a break.
+- The DUI laws in Virginia are very tough and rarely does anyone get a break.
 If you have a BAC of .08, it is an inference that you were driving while impaired.

-- A first offense with a BAC greater than .15 or if an accident/injury occurred, you will most likely serve active jail time.
+- For a first offense DUI in Virginia with a BAC greater than .15 or if an accident/injury occurred, you will most likely serve active jail time.

 - Every person convicted of a DUI charge in VA is required to have an ignition interlock device installed in his vehicle for a minimum of six months, which will read the driver’s BAC prior to allowing the car to start.
 You will have to blow into the machine while your passengers wait.
 If there is alcohol in your system, a report will be provided to the court of your continued use of alcohol.
 Your bond will be revoked and you will go to jail.

-- The interlock installation will cost you approximately $300, plus a monthly monitoring fee of approximately $50 (minimum six months).
+- The interlock installation in Virginia will cost you approximately $300, plus a monthly monitoring fee of approximately $50 (minimum six months).